perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Changes:
     - Apps & contacts in the Quick Launch will no longer being suggested.
+        - They will still be shown when scribble searching.
     - Added shadow to widget delete button for better visibility.
-    - Setting page reorganized and unified wordings.
+    - Setting page reorganized and wording adjusted.
+    - UI visual adjustment.

 ### Version 1.9-fix3 (2024-04-06)